Skip to main content

 Setting up authentication for Power BI

 There are two methods to authenticate.
-The first method is Interactive mode, which requires user interaction each time a data source is imported.
+The first method is Service Principal, which uses a client secret from Azure Application Registration and does not require user interaction during import.
+The second method is Interactive mode, which requires user interaction each time a data source is imported.
 Because of this, import tasks using Interactive mode cannot be scheduled in Dataedo Scheduler.
-The second method is Service Principal, which uses a client secret from Azure Application Registration and does not require user interaction during import.

 When using the Interactive authentication type without Advanced authentication settings, the only prerequisite is that the user you are connecting with has the appropriate permissions.
-However, when using the Interactive authentication type with Advanced authentication settings or the Service Principal authentication type, you must first have an Azure Application Registration created.
+However, when using the Service Principal authentication type or the Interactive authentication type with Advanced authentication settings, you must first have an Azure Application Registration created.

 Permissions - all authentication types

-User must have at least Viewer access to every workspace and to each object (reports, datasets, dashboards, etc.) they want to document.
+User must have at least Member access to every workspace and to each object (reports, datasets, dashboards, etc.) they want to document.

 You can verify this by visiting app.powerbi.com and checking whether the target workspace and its objects are visible.